Acceptance test-driven development

 Acceptance test–driven development (ATDD) is a development methodology based on communication between the business customers, the developers, and the testers.
 ATDD encompasses many of the same practices as specification by example (SBE), behavior-driven development (BDD), example-driven development (EDD), and support-driven development also called story test–driven development (SDD).
-All these processes aid developers and testers in understanding the customer's needs prior to implementation and allow customers to be able to converse in their own domain language.
+All these processes aid developers and testers in understanding the customer's needs before implementation and allow customers to be able to converse in their own domain language.

 ATDD is closely related to test-driven development (TDD).
 It differs by the emphasis on developer-tester-business customer collaboration.
-ATDD encompasses acceptance testing, but highlights writing acceptance tests before developers begin coding.
+ATDD encompasses acceptance testing, but highlights writing acceptance tests before starting any coding.

 Overview

 Acceptance tests are from the user's point of view – the external view of the system.
 They examine externally visible effects, such as specifying the correct output of a system given a particular input.
 Acceptance tests can verify how the state of something changes, such as an order that goes from "paid" to "shipped".
 They also can check the interactions with interfaces of other systems, such as shared databases or web services.
 In general, they are implementation independent, although automation of them may not be.